 - new route under M5 (using existing river bridge)

-- construction of new A38 road bridges
+- construction of new A38 road bridges (work in progress)

 - moving utilities (pipes & fibre optic cables etc.)